 The first floor of the theater features a small lounge that offers cocktails, specialty drinks, local beers, and wine along with small plates to share.
 The standout dish is the Lobster Pad Thai Imperial Roll, which had just the right blend of flavors, including cilantro, cashew dipping sauce, and notes of sugar to balance the heat.

 While pricey, the food was quite good, and the atmosphere is wonderful.
 The lobby area, where both diners waiting to be seated in the upstairs restaurant and lounge guests can mingle, offers displays of artifacts from Disney's archives.
 No reservations are required for the lounge.

 It All Started with a Mouse - Storytellers statue in Carthay Circle

-Reinforcing the the theme of Disney California Adventure (with an emphasis on the Disney), a lovely statue of a young Walt Disney and his cartoon alter ego, Mickey Mouse, stands in front of the Carthay Circle theater.
+Reinforcing the theme of Disney California Adventure (with an emphasis on the Disney), a lovely statue of a young Walt Disney and his cartoon alter ego, Mickey Mouse, stands in front of the Carthay Circle Theater.
 The spot is a picture-taking magnet and attracts a crowd, but it's worth waiting to get a good view (and a photo if you wish) of the charming duo.

 1923 is engraved onto an accompanying plaque, which signifies the year that Walt Disney came to California and established his studio.
-It is also marks the beginning of the era that the front of the park is supposed to represent.
+It also marks the beginning of the era that the front of the park is supposed to represent.
 Entering the main gate, guests "walk down the street in Walt's shoes and feel what he may have felt when he first arrived in Los Angeles," said Lisa Girolami, director and senior show producer for Walt Disney Imagineering.
 At the end of the street, she noted that guests encounter the statue to bring the story home.

 The Scoop on Sponsors - Carthay Circle Shops